 Use a light oil moisturizer following the application of these water based moisturizer to seal moisture in the shaft.

 Make sure your hair is properly moisturized before hot curling or using any heat tools.
 If it sounds like you are scraping your hair when you pull the iron down your hair shaft, then it is too dry.
 The iron should glide down the hair, and curls should be defined without using spritz or hairspray.
-Do not apply spritz to hair before using heat tools because it will dry hair out and cause breakage.
+Do apply spritz to hair before using heat tools because it will dry hair out and cause breakage.
 Curl hair section by section and leave curls undisturbed.
 Then spray a light finishing spray all over (lightly).
 Still, leave the curls undisturbed for at least five minutes, then style.

 Braids, weaves, etc.: